gardener/external-dns-management/README.md

 Starting with release `v0.23`, the support for owner identifiers is discontinued.

-The creation and management of meta data DNS records holding the owner identifier for each `DNSEntry` has been removed.
+The creation and management of metadata DNS records holding the owner identifier for each `DNSEntry` has been removed.
-These meta data DNS records will be removed automatically.
+These metadata DNS records will be removed automatically.
 To avoid running into rate limits, this removals will happen only during updates or with low batch size during the periodic reconciliation.
-Depending on size of the hosted zone these cleanup can take multiple days.
+Depending on the size of the hosted zone the cleanup can take multiple days.
-To ensure the correct work of the cleanup of these special `TXT` DNS records, the owner identifier provided via the `--identifier` command line option and the `DNSOwner` custom resources need still be provided as before.
+To ensure the correct work of the cleanup of these special `TXT` DNS records, the owner identifier provided via the `--identifier` command line option and the `DNSOwner` custom resources must still be provided as before.
 In a future release, the `DNSOwner` resources will be removed completely.

 These identifiers are now only used for cleanup, but not for any other purposes.

-The ownership information was used to several purposes:
+The ownership information was used for several purposes:
 - detect conflicts (i.e. same DNS record written by multiple dns-controller-manager instances)
 - handing over responsibility of DNS records from one to another controller instance
 - detection of orphan DNS records and their cleanup